 Rehab Won't Help.
 Change My Mind.

 Inpatient rehab could play a good part in helping you, *if* you allow it to help you, *and* you play an active role in facilitating this.

-At the point of crisis we have found that rehab is the best approach available among the primary care needs of people who are in active addiction.
-Although, you will need to apply yourself to the rehab process.
+At the point of crisis we have found that inpatient rehab is the best approach available among the primary care needs of people who are in active addiction.
+But, rehabilitation will not work in a vacuum, or without your cooperation.